GPeye/urchin-peripheral-animation/README.md

 Ultimately we are going to implement a 12 frame animation of the unofficial Rust-lang unsafe code mascot, Corro the sea urchin.

 Why?
 Because my main keyboard right now is [duckyb's variant of the ferris sweep that uses the nice!view displays, called the urchin](https://github.com/duckyb/urchin).
-It's emblazoned with a cute little corro graphic on the pcb with silk-screening
+It's emblazoned with a cute little corro graphic on the pcb.

 ![urchin board](https://raw.githubusercontent.com/duckyb/urchin/master/gallery/main/main-top.png)